 Because it was anticipated that only American Falls or Palisades spaceholders would be supplying rental for purposes below Milner, two new storage accounts were added to the water right accounting: AMER FALLS PWR and PALISADES PWR.
 These two new storage accounts represented the space evacuated to supply rental storage for hydropower purposes below Milner during the preceding year.
-For example, if the Blacksmith Canal owned 10,000 acre-feet of space in American Falls Reservoir (1921 priority), and the canal supplied 500 acre-feet of their American Falls storage allocation to the Rental Pool, which was rented by the Rental Pool to Idaho Power for hydropower purposes below Milner, the 500 acre-feet of the Blacksmith Canal's American Falls storage space rented below Milner would be removed from the regular American Falls space (1921 priority) and placed in the AMER FALLS PWR space with a 1989 priority (last-to-fill in American Falls Reservoir).
+For example, if the Blacksmith Canal owned 10,000 acre-feet of space in American Falls Reservoir (1921 priority), and the canal supplied 500 acre-feet of their American Falls storage allocation to the Rental Pool, which was rented by the Rental Pool to Idaho Power for hydropower purposes below Milner would be removed from the regular American Falls space (1921 priority) and placed in the AMER FALLS PWR space with a 1989 priority (last-to-fill in American Falls Reservoir).
 This last-to-fill process protected all other water rights and spaceholders senior to a 1989 priority from being impacted by the evacuation and subsequent refilling of the 500 acre-feet of American Falls space evacuated to provide rental below Milner Dam during the previous season.
 A similar last-to-fill account PALISADES PWR was created for spaceholders that supplied their Palisades storage allocation to the Rental Pool rented for hydropower purposes below Milner Dam.